Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 INSTALL.P.DBA procedure automatically creates a copy of the

 ORAENV file.
 This file provides a default configuration for an Oracle Database.
-You can edit this file to adapt it to local needs.
+You can edit this file to adapt it to your needs.
 Users can also generate an

 ORAENV file specific to their own environment.
 This is described in the chapter "Getting Started" in Oracle Database User's Guide for Fujitsu BS2000/OSD.